stevenmz/package-redvox-to-hdf5/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Download a Pre-built Version
+GitHub hosts certain releases of this software which would save you the effort of downloading Maven to build the code.
+You can find all released versions [here](https://github.com/stevenmz/package-redvox-to-hdf5/packages/).

 ### Prerequisites

 To build and run the code, you will need to download and install the following tools: